 The process to remove metal fillings is relatively simple.
-First, the dentist will take diagnostic images of the tooth to ensure that the remaining structure is healthy and will not be adversely affected by removing amalgam fillings.
+First, Dr. Grapevine will take diagnostic images of the tooth to ensure that the remaining structure is healthy and will not be adversely affected by removing amalgam fillings.
 Once the metal filling is removed, the dentist can replace it with composite fillings or porcelain fillings depending on your situation.

 Dr. Grapevine uses the Isolite system for many general dentistry procedures including dental fillings.
 This revolutionary dental device provides a unique, shadowless illumination inside the mouth.